itsallcode/openfasttrace-demo/oft-live-demo-medium.md

 2. Name or Number
 3. Revision

 Note that all parts are mandatory for an ID.
 The artifact type is used to tell requirement IDs in different documents and other sources apart.
 IDs are only guaranteed to be unique if you take all three parts into account.
-For example it is perfectly fine to have an ID `req~foobar~1` in a requirement specification and a `dsn~foobar~1` in the according design document.
+For example it is perfectly fine to have an ID `req~foobar~1` in a requirement specification and a `dsn~foobar~1` in the corresponding design document.
 In fact this is a very common case.

 ### Requirements in OFT